EMPOWERING THE PLANET.

 CAN AVIATION BE SUSTAINABLE?

-We’re helping the aerospace industry to develop innovative technologies – including low-emission gas turbine engines – to reduce greenhouse gas emissions, meet future net zero targets and ensure sustainable growth by utilising hydrogen fuel.
+We’re helping the aerospace industry to develop innovative technologies – including low-emission gas turbine engines – to reduce greenhouse gas emissions, meet future net zero targets and ensure sustainable growth by using hydrogen fuel.

-“In conjunction with its partners, Loughborough’s National Centre for Combustion and Aerothermal Technology is delighted on working to improve efficiency and sustainability in aviation.
+“In conjunction with its partners, Loughborough’s National Centre for Combustion and Aerothermal Technology is working to improve efficiency and sustainability in aviation.
+This is a major advance towards our Net Zero targets.”

 Harnessing the power of green hydrogen is invaluable for a sustainable future.